-If your doctor suspects you have the infection, you may have several blood tests that check for antibodies to the parasite.
-Antibodies are proteins produced by your immune system in response to the presence of foreign substances, including viruses, bacteria, fungi, parasites, drugs and toxins.
-Because these antibody tests can be difficult to interpret, the Centers for Disease Control and Prevention (CDC) recommends that all positive results be confirmed by a laboratory that specializes in diagnosing toxoplasmosis.
+If your doctor suspects you have the infection, you may have blood tests that check for antibodies to the parasite.
+Antibodies are proteins produced by your immune system in response to the presence of foreign substances, such as parasites.
+Because these antibody tests can be difficult to interpret, the Centers for Disease Control and Prevention recommends that all positive results be confirmed by a laboratory that specializes in diagnosing toxoplasmosis.

 What test results mean

-A positive result could mean that you have an active infection, or it could mean that you were infected at some point in your life and you're now immune to the disease.
+A positive result could mean that you have an active infection, or it could mean that you were once infected and are immune to the disease.
 Additional tests can pinpoint when the infection occurred, based on the types of antibodies in your blood.
 This is especially important if you're pregnant or you have HIV/AIDS.

 Testing your baby